 Also cutting a striking pose was flooring company Hakwood‘s Double Vision installation.
 The 4 metre-high structure is in a narrow passage near Clerkenwell Close and is a fascinating geometric pattern using boldly coloured wood.
 It was being snapped by everyone who walked past and I’m sure will be all over social media.
 Dutch firm Hakwood launched the wall tile range that installation is created from at last year’s London Design Festival.

 On the installation front, I was slightly underwhelmed by The Beacon, which is an installation created in collaboration with Perspex.
 Measuring in at 8 metres tall, the rainbow-hued structure is based on the Tower of Babel.
-My disappointment I think was that when climbed there isn’t mush of a view, but equally, it doesn’t feel like you are part of the tree canopy which is Spa Fields.
+My disappointment I think was that when climbed there isn’t much of a view, but equally, it doesn’t feel like you are part of the tree canopy which is Spa Fields.
 It does look quite nice in the sunshine though, with the colour reflecting onto the street.